 "Between the hours of 1800-1900, 12 April 1969, at a well camouflaged sector along the narrow Duong Keo, southernmost in South Vietnam's vast system of navigable waterways, U.S. Navy PCF's ("swiftboats") then supporting Vietnamese Marine river operations under the aegis of SEALORDS incurred their most devastating and demoralizing setback to date.
 A well-planned and perfectly executed Viet Cong heavy weapons ambush inflicted heavy material damage to every swiftboat unit involved in the action and accounted for thirty-nine wounded in action, many seriously and requiring immediate medical evacuation.
 Vietnamese Marine casualties were of equal severity.

-Upon graduation from OCS he was assigned to USS LYMAN K. SWENSON (DD 729) where he served for two years, nine months, qualifying as OOD and filling billets as anti-submarine warfare officer, gunnery officer, damage control and electrical officer.
-During this period, he was promoted to Lieutenant (junior grade).
+Upon graduation from OCS school, Ensign Elliot was assigned to USS LYMAN K. SWENSON (DD 729) where he served for two years and nine months, qualifying as OOD and filling billets as anti-submarine warfare officer, gunnery officer, damage control officeer and electrical officer.
+During this period, he was promoted to Lieutenant Junior Grade.

-Elliot resigned from the Navy 09 Aug 1959 to take a position as an industrial arts instructor in a new high school opening in Augusta, ME, while remaining in the Naval Reserve.
-Less than a year later, on 05 May 1960, he returned to active duty and was assigned to the USS LITTLE ROCK (CLG-4) where he participated in Sixth Fleet exercises in the Mediterranean and was promoted to Lieutenant.
-His duties included those of CIC Officer.
+Elliot resigned from the Navy on 09 Aug 1959 to take a position as an industrial arts instructor in a new high school opening in Augusta, Maine, while at the same time remaining in the Naval Reserve.

-In July 1962 he was assigned as Aide and Flag Lieutenant to Rear Admiral William D. Irwin and Rear Admiral Redfield Mason at Commander, Service Forces, Pacific Fleet, Pearl Harbor.
-In Sep 1965 he was assigned to the USS JOHN KING (DDG 3).
-Promoted to Lieutenant Commander, Elliot became the ship's Operations Officer and served in JOHN KING in the Atlantic Fleet until December 1967.
+In July 1962 he was assigned as Aide and as Flag Lieutenant to Rear Admirals William D. Irwin and Rear Admiral Redfield Mason Commander, Service Forces, Pacific Fleet, Pearl Harbor.
+He then was assigned to the USS JOHN KING DDG 3.
+This was followed by promotion to Lieutenant Commander where Elliot became the ship's Operations Officer.

-Lt.
-Cdr.
-Elliot volunteered for duty in Vietnam and was named commanding officer of PBR (Patrol Boat River) Squadron 57 in the Mekong area in Jan 1968.
+LCDR Elliot in Jan 1968 volunteered for duty in Vietnam.
+While there he was named Commanding Officer of PBR (Patrol Boat River) Squadron 57 in the Mekong Delta area.
 He served in this capacity until killed in action on 29 Dec 1968.

 LCDR Elliot never married.